vedph/mqdq_mqutil/doc/ck-remove-overlaps.md

 The log lists each apparatus file and notifies about merging or errors in overlap removal.

+## Checking

+To check the results of this operation, just compare with a diff tool the input and output apparatus documents.

 ## Overlaps List

 When requested, the remove overlaps command also outputs a file named `~overlap-err-divs.txt`, which contains a list of shortened file names and div IDs, one item per line.